IBM/sourceorbit/docs/pages/general/rules.md

 * if your source includes `.pgm`, then it will become a program.
    * `mypgm.pgm.rpgle` becomes a `MYPGM.PGM` object
    * If you want to use multi-module programs, go ahead and add the prototypes to export functions/procedures in other modules and Source Orbit will automatically take care of the binding.
+See *Service Programs and Binder Source* below.
 * if your source does not include `.pgm`, then it will become a module, cmd, dtaara, etc.
 * assumes binder source (`.bnd`/`.binder`) is a service program.
    * Source Orbit will scan the binder source to find the exported functions/procedures from modules inside the project.
-* Source Orbit does not yet support SQL long name references.
-(Coming soon)
+* Source Orbit does support SQL long names.
+But, where a long name is used, a system name should also be used (`FOR SYSTEM NAME` or `SPECIFIC`)

 #### Long file names